Story: Te Arawa

 In the 1860s Te Arawa fought alongside the government against the tribes of Waikato and the East Coast, and against guerrilla leader Te Kooti.
 But some of the tribe’s lands were lost after the wars.

 Tourism and volcanoes

 After the Second World War, many Te Arawa drifted to the cities in search of work.
-In 2006, there were more than 51,000 Te Arawa people.
-More than 10,000 lived in Auckland.
+In 2013, there were more than 51,000 Te Arawa people.

 Te Arawa's claim to the Waitangi Tribunal concerning the Rotorua lakes was settled in 2006 with an apology from the Crown and a recognition of Te Arawa's mana (authority) over the lakes.